 Advocate for Disability rights & inclusion, Responsible Business, Sustainability, cross-sector collaboration.
 Active citizen.
-Emeritus Professor of Corporate Responsibility, former Chair of Carers UK, Chair of Institute of Business Ethics and chair-designate at Leonard Cheshire.
+Emeritus Professor of Corporate Responsibility, former Chair of Carers UK, Chair of Institute of Business Ethics.
 Co-host of the new All In Sustainable Business podcast.
 Reuters Responsible Business Honoree 2021 lifetime achievement award.
 Companion of the Chartered Management Institute (CMI).

 To have a fighting chance of enduring success, businesses can no longer be half-hearted or tentative about sustainability.
 All In provides corporate leaders with the inspiration and guidance they need to fully embrace the opportunities and challenges of sustainability leadership.
 This book presents a roadmap for tens of thousands of businesses globally who have yet to embed sustainability in their corporate strategies.
 All In outlines an approach to leadership critical to future business success and ensuring a better world for all.
 For more information visit: www.AllInBook.net

 There could be as many as 300 million caregivers in the global workforce providing care for loved ones.
 Take Care is a practical guide that enables employers to better understand and support employees with caring responsibilities.
 It presents this as part of good management practice that strengthens organizational resilience and sustainability, and also argues that this is now an integral element of being a responsible employer and organisation.

 As a writer, my goals are to share information, develop and disseminate new ideas and approaches and to encourage positive action by individuals and organisations.

 I try to write as accessibly as possible as I really dislike reading impenetrable text that requires a dictionary to decipher.
 I write books, newspaper and magazine articles, blogs, journal articles, conference papers and other publications.
 Some of my past articles can be found Guardian Sustainable Business, and Cranfield School of Management

-I have written a number of books and contributed chapters to a further 20.
+So far, I have written ten books and contributed chapters to a further 20.
 My books include:

 You can see more of my Cranfield writing by visiting my profile on the Cranfield website.